about & contact

 2023 Co-curating Conditions of Spectatorship, an interdisciplinary symposium on artistic research at RITCS School of Arts, Brussels (BE)

-2023 Performative readings in the Jonas Mekas: 100 Years of Cinema, Arts, and Politics program at Arsenal Kino, curated by Christoph Gnädig, Christian Hiller and Anne König, Berlin (DE)
+2023 Performative readings in Jonas Mekas: 100 Years of Cinema, Arts, and Politics program at Arsenal Kino, curated by Christoph Gnädig, Christian Hiller and Anne König, Berlin (DE)

 2022 Publication If I Stay with You, I Am Rooted, but I Flow: On Discursive Love Between a Vampire and a Saint in the peer-reviewed online scholarly journal Passage #2 Mystical Exercises

-2022 Anthropomorphic Trouble in a group exhibition I as it, or stones that vibrate at Tranzit, curated by Anna Santomauro & Laura Clarke, Bratislava (SK)
+2022 Project Anthropomorphic Trouble in a group exhibition I as it, or stones that vibrate at Tranzit, curated by Anna Santomauro & Laura Clarke, Bratislava (SK)

 2022 Performance Vampire Bedroom Stories presented in Lectures on the Weather program at Tranzit, curated by Anna Smolak, Bucharest (RO)

-2022 Co-curating the postgraduate summer program Scoring Intimacy with Discursive Others at a.pass, in collaboration with Lilia Mestre, Brussels (BE)
+2022 Co-curating the postgraduate program Scoring Intimacy with Discursive Others at a.pass, in collaboration with Lilia Mestre, Brussels (BE)

 2022 Film Anthropomorphic Trouble in a group exhibition Takūs kūnai: Žmonės ir nežmonės at Nemuno 7, curated by Valentinas Klimašauskas, Kaunas (LT)